 Formed in February 2018 the Metrion Biosciences Scientific Advisory Board (SAB) comprises leading scientists selected for their extensive and diverse experience in ion channel screening, cardiac safety testing, neuroscience research and native tissue and human stem cell translational assays, all of which are fields of interest to Metrion.
-The SAB is chaired by Dr Keith McCullagh, Metrion’s non-executive Chairman, and members include Dr Marc Rogers, CSO, Metrion, with four external experts:
+The SAB is chaired by Dr Keith McCullagh, Metrion’s non-executive Chairman, and members include Dr Marc Rogers, CSO, Metrion, with three external experts:

 Professor Annette Dolphin